 Sorry no results were found, try adjusting your search

-Come tour the Historic Daniel Lady Farm, which served as a Confederate staging area during the three-day battle and a field hospital afterwards.
-Open weekends.
-Also watch for special living history events listed in the events section, including battle reenactments during the summer and fall.
+5+ Historic Military weekends happening during 2021.
+While on site, tour the Historic Daniel Lady Farm house and barn, which served as a Confederate staging area during the three-day battle and a field hospital afterwards.

 Tour the historic Gettysburg Battlefield on horseback - hourly trail rides and narrated tours along the scenic trails of the Gettysburg National Park.
 No better way to see the Battlefield than on the back of an amazing horse!